VladimirVuletic/github-workflows/workflows/updating-your-project.md

 5. Now let's make another commit for the new scenario we added.
 But first, we add it to the staging area.
 We can do `git add .` for the whole directory, since it's the only uncommited change anyways.
 And then we do:
 `git commit -m "docs: add new scenario updating-your-project.md"`

-5. Now before we `push` our updates to the remote repo, it's good practice to `pull` first.
+6. Now before we `push` our updates to the remote repo, it's good practice to `pull` first.
 We do this so we don't overwrite others' work, and to have the latest version locally.

 Pull from the remote repo won't overwrite the changes we've made locally, it will only pull all the commits that maybe happened in the meantime.
-However, if somebody else was working on the same files in the same place, we will get a **merge coflict**, but more on that later.
+However, if somebody else was working on the same files in the same place, we will get a **merge conflict**, but more on that later.

 For now, let's just pull the updates from remote to the local.